Bachelor’s in Management, HEC Lausanne

 What work experience/internships did you have before beginning with Imperial College Business School?

 During my gap year in 2016, I did a few internships.
 The first was for a luxury/fashion magazine in Paris where I was the assistant to the creative director.
 I also analysed the Australian and Japanese cosmetics market for their latest project, which was to create a global database including all relevant professionals in the beauty industry.
-I also did an internship in a marketing agency, where I mostly researched and synthesised client data on excel and compiled weekly updates comparing forecast to actual conversion numbers.
-During my first month at imperial, I also took part in a consulting project in parallel to my classes.
+I also did an internship in a marketing agency, where I mostly researched and synthesised client data on excel and compiled weekly updates comparing forecasts to actual conversion numbers.
+During my first month at IImperial, I also took part in a consulting project in parallel to my classes.
 I was part of the first cohort of the Global Fellowship programme organised by Cases Over Coffee.
 We helped a company called Marketing Arena establish its post-COVID strategy.

 Why did you decide to study an MSc International Management at Imperial College Business School?